heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

 ---
-title: Notes on tail recursion
+title: Simple tail recursion examples
 date: 2024-11-17T10:09:15-05:00
 draft: false
-description: Finally understanding tail recursion and a bunch of examples in Ocaml and Python, even though it doesn't matter in Python because there's no tail call optimization in the interpreter (it still makes new stack frames even if there's nothing pending).
+description: Notes on tail recursion optimizations for recursive functions with a bunch of simple examples in Ocaml.
+I also did them in Python, even though it doesn't matter in Python because there's no tail call optimization in the interpreter (it still makes new stack frames even if there's nothing pending).
 tags:
   - algorithms
   - software-engineering